Regulations for the 14th Klaudia Taev Competition (2025)

 A pianist is provided FREE of charge for up to 20 minutes of preparation for the 2nd and 3rd rounds and up to 30 minutes for the 4th round.
 Extra rehearsal time (also for the final round) can be arranged by personal agreement with a pianist for €10 per every 5 extra minutes paid in cash directly to the pianist.

 Important!
-The participants themselves must provide clear and easily readable sheet music for the pianists, which must be sent by email at least 2 weeks before the 2nd round of the competition.
+The competitors must provide clear and easily readable sheet music, which must be sent to the pianists before the 1st of September.

-The singer is allowed to bring their pianist.
+The competitor is allowed to bring his/her pianist.

 REGISTRATION FEE and PAYMENT